xbn .

 Noah Salomon

 Noah Salomon is Associate Professor of Religious Studies at the University of Virginia where he holds the Irfan and Noreen Galaria Research Chair in Islamic Studies.
-He is the author of For Love of the Prophet: An Ethnography of Sudan’s Islamic State (Princeton 2016), winner of the 2017 Albert Hourani Prize from the Middle East Studies Association.
-He is a current Andrew W. Mellon Foundation New Directions Fellow and a past member of the School of Social Science at the Institute for Advanced Study.
-His most recent article, “Moments in Revolutionary Time,” appeared in the December 2020 issue of Middle East Law and Governance.
+He is the author of For Love of the Prophet: An Ethnography of Sudan’s Islamic State, winner of the 2017 Albert Hourani Prize from the Middle East Studies Association and an Award for Excellence in the Study of Religion from the American Academy of Religion.
+His most recent article, “The School of the One: A Mystery on Canvas,” appeared in the Lebanese journal Regards: Revue des arts du spectacle, 28, October 2022.
+From 2018-2023, Salomon has been an Andrew W. Mellon Foundation New Directions Fellow, circulating between Beirut, Khartoum, and Muscat exploring Islamic modes of articulating, managing, and negotiating difference, particularly at inflection points of social and political change.

 Essays